openhab/org.openhab.binding.zwave/doc/fibaro/fgwreu111_0_0.md

 ### Parameter 156: Time of up movement

 time needed for roller blinds to reach the top
-This parameter determines the time needed for roller blinds to reach the top.
-For modes with positioning value is set automatically during calibration, otherwise, it must be set manually.

-1-65535 (0.01 - 655.35 seconds)
+<p&gtThis parameter determines the time needed for roller blinds to reach the top.
+For modes with positioning value is set automatically during calibration, otherwise, it must be set manually.</p&gt <p&gt1-65535 (0.01 - 655.35 seconds)</p&gt
 Values in the range 1 to 65535 may be set.

 The manufacturer defined default value is ```6000```.